-This sample implements a fictional store.
+This sample implements a fictional e-commerce store.
 It is different from most samples in that it shows many features of NServiceBus working together.

 SubmitOrder command to the Sales endpoint.
 Upon receiving a